Contents

 8. We have additional pages available to add Life Insurance, conduct LNA, add RESPs, Corporations and customize settings.
 We’ll proceed for the time being to the Planning pages.

-Case 2: a client with a clear spending target in retirement
+A client with a clear spending target in retirement

 1. Client